airblade/voom/README.md

-# voom: a Vim plugin manager
+# voom: a simple Vim plugin manager

-voom is a simplest-thing-that-works way to manage your Vim plugins.
+voom is a simplest-thing-that-works tool to manage your Vim plugins.
+It installs plugins, updates them, and uninstalls them.

 It assumes: